Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Emerging Applications, Challenges, and Future Research Trends of RSMA

 Wireless caching is an auspicious technology to ease backhaul traffic loads and address the issues of spectrum scarcity and latency in future wireless networks.
 There are two phases involved in cache-aided transmission, namely, the placement and the delivery phases.
 Popular contents are prefetched to local nodes such as small-cell BSs and end users during the placement phase while the transmitter delivers the requested data, including the cached and uncached contents, to the users during the delivery phase.
 Caching has been shown to be beneficial in wireless networks to manage interference by allowing multiple transmitters to cache and transmit the same content collaboratively \cite{naderializadeh2017caching}.

-Motivated by the excellent interference management capability of RSMA, its application in cache-aided networks has received significant attention \cite{enrico2016bruno, Cache2017TIT, lampiris2017cache, alaa2021cacheCRAN}.
+Motivated by the excellent interference management capability of RSMA, its application in cache-aided networks has received significant attention \cite{enrico2016bruno, Cache2017TIT, lampiris2017cache, alaa2021cacheCRAN,Demarchou2022}.
 By splitting each user message into a cached part and an uncached part during the placement phase, and using 1-layer RS to transmit the uncached parts during the delivery phase, RSMA-aided caching has been shown to boost the DoF and the coded-caching gain, and it further reduces the CSIT requirement at the transmitter \cite{enrico2016bruno}.
+System level caching-aided RSMA is further investigated in \cite{Demarchou2022}, and the gains introduced by the co-design of wireless caching and RSMA are further exploited.

 \textit{Challenges and future work:} Existing works on RSMA-aided caching mainly tackle information-theoretic problems.
 The optimization of caching methods (including placement and delivery policies) to enhance SE/EE or to reduce the transmission delay are worth studying.
 Moreover, RSMA-aided caching in F-RAN with fronthaul constraints still needs more efforts as mentioned in Section~\ref{sec:multicell}.